 - There is a back-up generator, so power is available 24 hours a day.
 There are charging points in the rooms and main area.
 Those in the main area are better for charging larger items.
 It is not possible to use a hairdryer at this camp as the power system cannot cope with the surge of power this requires.

 - WiFi is available in the rooms with a reasonable speed.
 There is limited cellphone reception.

 - TV & radio

-- There is a TV in the staff quarters and guests are welcome to watch big sports matches here.
+- There is a TV in the staff quarters and guests are welcome to watch big sports events here.

 - Water supply

 - Water supply notes

 - There are 25-litre bucket showers and flushing toilets in the rooms.

 - The camp managers and guides are first-aid trained and there are first-aid kits both in the main camp area and the safari vehicles.
 The closest hospital is in Arusha, about two to three hours away.